shakfu/buildpy/README.md

 # pybuild - python builds python

-3 ways of building python using python (refactoring/consolidation-in-progress).
+3 ways of building python from source using python:

+1. `builder`: original package, extracted from another large project.. the kitchen-sink approach

+2. `pybuild`: lightweight package, subset of (1)

+3. `buildpy`: lightweight single script/module, a rewrite given experience of (1) and (2) with improved methods

-Ideally should end up with 1 or maybe even 2 ways.
+Ideally one should end up with 1 or maybe even 2 ways.

-- builder

-- pybuild

-- buildpy
+(refactoring/consolidation-in-progress)

 ## builder